rosiepiee/rosiepiee/README.md

 I love scenecore AGHH!!!!
 I usually listen to 6arelyhuman and Asteria... (plus others!) 🥺

 Dni list is basic, just don't be a weird b!tch. this includes pedos, racists, trans/homophobic people, proshippers, and so on.
 Idgaf about what you like unless it's BAD...
 (Why did I get dissed on for liking Bluey?
 "Dni if bluey fan.."
 WHAT DID I DO??)
-Yo Zelda, unfollow me bro...
-I don't support pedos!
-You literally have dni danganronpa fans on your profile why did you follow me.. </3

 I love Sonic, Danganronpa, MLP, Mortal Kombat, TWDG, Parappa, and more.
 (Listed in strawpages!)